 To realize the unit of time, PTB operates four primary Cs clocks: two clocks based on a thermal atomic beam (CS1 and CS2) and two clocks that use laser cooled atoms (fountain clocks CSF1 and CSF2) whose uncertainty is approximately a factor of 10 lower than that of the thermal Cs clocks (relative frequency uncertainty below 1·10-15).
 These clocks provide the basis for German legal time.
-The legal time is disseminated to the public and to various users in industry, commerce and research through the low-frequency radio transmitter DCF77, the internet, a fixed-line telephone service, and satellite links.
+The legal time is disseminated to the public and to various users in industry, commerce and research through the long-wave radio transmitter DCF77, the internet, a fixed-network telephone service, and satellite links.

 The next generation of atomic clocks will most likely be based on transitions of atoms and ions in the optical range.
 Optical frequency standards based on single laser-cooled ytterbium ions are presently being developed in the Department together with the means to convert their optical frequencies without error to the radiofrequency range or 1-pulse-per-second signals.
-Moreover the Department coordinates the research project.
-"High-accuracy optical clocks with trapped ions", which is financed by the EU in the frame of EMRP.

 One expects that transitions between the energy levels of the atomic nucleus are even better shielded from external perturbations than the transitions in the electron shell which have been used so far as atomic clock references.
-For a future generation of atomic clocks we therefore investigate a transition in the nucleus of 229Th that lies in the ultraviolet spectral range.
+For a future generation of atomic clocks we therefore investigate a transition in the nucleus of Th-229 that lies in the ultraviolet spectral range.

 The work of the Department is complemented by research into precision time transfer techniques and by tests of fundamental physical theories through precise frequency measurements.
 This research is funded in the frame of several international projects and nationally through the Deutsche Forschungsgemeinschaft (DFG).